The Radios: The M4 Tanks Radios Were Cutting Edge Technology For Their Time, and Better Than German Tank Radios

 “Ok Harry, Red One out.”

 “All tanks start ‘em up.
 Move out now.
 Guide right and form a shallow right echelon.
-As soon as we hit the flat ground around the airfield, spread out to one hundred and fifty yard interval.
-Al right, move out, move out
+As soon as we hit the flat ground around the airfield, spread out to one hundred and fifty-yard interval.
+Alright, move out, move out

 . . .

 The fighting on Okinawa was brutal and they lost a lot of tanks.
-There was Army and Marine tankers there, all operating Shermans, mostly M4A3s, but a few late model M4A2s were mixed in with the Marines.
+There were Army and Marine tankers there, all operating Shermans, mostly M4A3s, but a few late model M4A2s were mixed in with the Marines.
 I thought it was very interesting how much they talked about what they wanted to shoot, and how they had to rely on each other to confirm if a target was friendly or not.

 I also thought it was amusing when Green Three asked if he could send his assistant driver to check out the log bunker.
 I really suspect it was sarcasm.
-The tankers seemed reluctant to run over Japanese out in the open.
+The tankers seemed reluctant to run over the Japanese out in the open.
 Was it because getting in that close was dangerous, or because cleaning people out of the treads after the fight was really gross?
 Morbid questions aside, being a tanker in the Pacific had its own share of risks, and took men with a lot of guts, and stamina.
 Many of the fights took place in very warm locations, and late in the war, colder ones.
-The Japanese willingness to throw away their lives made being a tanker a dangerous place, but if it followed the same pattern casualties in the ETO did, than being a infantrymen was by far the most dangerous thing you could be.
+The Japanese willingness to throw away their lives made being a tanker a dangerous place, but if it followed the same pattern casualties in the ETO did, then being an infantryman was by far the most dangerous thing you could be.

 Sources: Armored Thunderbolt by Zaloga, Sherman by Hunnicutt, Combat Lessons, The Rank and file, what they do and how they are doing it 1-7, and 9.
 The Radionerds website TM11-67